 Read what OECD bloggers have to say about topics as varied as air pollution, biodiversity, climate, environmental policies, green finance, green growth, investment, waste, water and more.
-Join the discussion on our latest blog: Carbon tax, emissions reduction and employment: Some evidence from France.
+Our latest blog: COVID-19 and the looming plastics pandemic.

 These free webinars are open to the general public and participants are welcome to pose questions during the Q&A segment.
 Register to the next webinar.
 Missed the Green Talks?
 Watch our video recordings on key topics: plastic recycling, climate, carbon pricing, energy, climate & growth; green finance and investment, urban sprawl, taxes, water.